JamesLavin/sync_repos/README.md

 ## TESTS

-I've created some tests, and they're green.
+I've created some tests, and they're green (yay!).

 You run them the normal way:
 ```
 mix test
 ```

 ## IDEAS FOR FUTURE

-* [IN PROGRESS] Enable adding Github repo by providing "user/repo" and a default local Git dir
 * Improve documentation
 * Upload to Hex
 * User-enabled, per-repo notifications when new commits are pulled